 In line with current guidance for a building of this type, no portable fire fighting equipment has been installed in communal areas.
-However, there are legacy hosereels that require removing from the property.
-These are currently locked against inappropriate use.
-There are extinguishers within staff-only areas.
+There are extinguishers within staff areas.
+There are legacy hose reels on the landings, however these are locked to prevent use.

 This is considered to be an appropriate course of action as there are no persons on site that are trained in the use of extinguishers or would be reasonably expected to use one to fight a fire.
+It is expected that the legacy hose reels will be removed in due course.

-LOCATION Hose reels on each floor.
+LOCATION Each floor.